Looking for the most efficient way to tone yourself from head to toe? All you need are 30 minutes and this full-body workout for women!

 Squat

-Squats help to strengthen hamstrings, quads, glutes, and your lower back.
+Squats help to strengthen the hamstrings, quads, glutes, and lower back.

-- Lower your body as if you were sitting into a chair, butt first.
+• Lower your body as if you were sitting in a chair, butt first.

 Once you've mastered a basic squat, hold dumbbells in both your hands.
 When you come up from a squat, push both palms to the ceiling to complete a shoulder press.